Tax deduction cards for foreign employees

 For other applications for exemption from withholding tax, a substantiated application is required.
 This can be sent as an attachment to the online application for tax deduction cards for foreign employees or by using our contact form.

-If you do not get an exemption from withholding tax, you must deduct the tax even if your workers or yourself believe that they are not liable to pay tax to Norway.
+If you do not receive an exemption from withholding tax, you must deduct tax even if your employees or you believe that they do not have a tax liability to Norway.

 Employers can apply for tax deduction cards on behalf of their foreign employees